bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 Start Mesos and the services.
 Make sure you have access to Mesos interface, Marathon interface, and Zookeeper is running.

-2. Create json files and a configuration file (config.properties) for tts.
+2. Create json files and a configuration file (config.properties).
+Please, name them as it is specified here.

 **mongo.json**::